scrtlabs/marketplace/docs/source/data-providers.rst

 * Symbol: The symbol of the currency of market associated with each even.
   If an event involves more that one currency or market, multiple entries can be provided with a semicolon separator.

+Here are the applicable data type conventions:

+* String: String (or text) data must surrounded with double-quotes
+* Date/Time: Both date and date/time types are supported.
+The date fields should be represented as String following the ISO 8601 format using the appropriate level of precision.
+Valid examples include:
+    * "2017-11-01" or "2017-11-1" (for November 1st, 2017)
+    * "2017-12-14 23:00" (for December 14th, 2017 at 11:00PM)
+* Numbers: Numbers should be provided as integer or floats without quotes.
+  Use as many decimal as necessary.

 This sample data source contains market cap information: